assuntad23/our-library/README.md

 Essentially, a very simple app meant to service very few people.
 It is designed as more of a pet project and is not very scalable.

-## Potential Improvements
- - Endpoint to search by author
- - Endpoint to update a book (in particular who's read it, but also account for any errors, replacement purchases)
- - Updating the Database to a production level DB
- - Using a modern JS framework (preferably Vue or React)
- - Creating a login page (beyond the built-in Django admin login)
- - Better Error Handling, especially on the frontend
- - Add a Data page with book count, unique author count, how many books each of us read, anything else interesting

 ## Model
 There is only one database table called Book.
 Book has:
  - title : string